ZF-Bern-HQ/Assignment/README.md

 <img src="https://user-images.githubusercontent.com/27730528/189534561-e959164e-702c-4b4f-b84e-c6aab2b1a373.png"  width="500">

 As shown, driving behaviour is one of the important driver to the fuel consumption.
 Every fleet manager would like to have a such a picture according to the historical fleet operations and optimized the efficiency and sustainability.
 The main challenge is to provide enough evidence to the fleet manager to decide based on the data in the past.
-Hence the fleet manager would be able to optimize his/her resources, i.e., connect a right driver to a right trip and vehicle.
+Hence the fleet manager would be able to optimize his/her resources, i.e., connect a right driver to a right trip and vehicle pair.

 ### Problem statement

-*Question:* How might we help the fleet manager use their fleet data to reduce their operating costs and improve sustainability?
+*Question:* How might we help the fleet manager use their fleet data to reduce their operating costs and improve efficiency?

-*Challenge:* Develop a concept that utilises driving insights to optimise the operation of a fleet for its owner.
+*Challenge:* Develop an algorithm that utilises driving scores and optimises driver-vehicle pair as a recommender system.

 *Hints:*
-- Start with a clear business case/idea.
+- Start with a clear business case/idea definition (few slides when presenting to us).
 - Focus on identifying how connecting vehicle data to alternative data sources can add value.
+- Provide us with a your script completeing python notebook provided in the attachment.

 ### Data provided